George Lamond

 George Lamond (born George Garcia, February 25, 1967), sometimes styled George LaMond, is an American freestyle music and salsa music singer.

 LaMond has released seven albums (five via Sony Music) between 1989 and 2014.
-Best known for his 1989 #25 Billboard debut, "Bad of the Heart", and his #1 salsa smash, "Que Te Vas" (which spawned an RIAA-certified Gold album).
+Best known for his 1989 #25 Billboard debut, "Bad of the Heart", and his #1 salsa smash, "Que Te Vas".
 He also had a 2008 Top 5 radio hit, "Don’t Stop Believin’".

 Early life

 Lamond was born George Garcia in the Georgetown neighborhood of Washington, D.C.
 He moved to his parents' native Puerto Rico at age 2.
 He remained in Puerto Rico until the age of 7, at which point the family (which included eight other siblings) returned to the contiguous U.S., settling in The Bronx, where he primarily grew up.